This is How Many Hours Bloggers Work Per Week

 Promotion

-Estimated time: 2 to 3 hours per week to create content add share it on social media, be it Pinterest, Youtube, or any other.
+Estimated time: 2 to 3 hours per week to create content and share it on social media, be it Pinterest, YouTube, or any other.
 Or just 30 minutes to 1 hour if they outsource this blogging task as well.

 How many hours do bloggers work per week, according to each blog stage? — Summary & Final answer